 There are many reasons why you should write a business plan.
-It will force you to research and think what is best for your business.
+It will force you to research and think about what is best for your business.
 It can also help you obtain funding.
 Most financial institutions will require a business plan before lending money.
-Writing a plan will also help you focus and establish your objectives and help you prioritize what is most important.
+Writing a plan will also help you focus and establish your objectives.
+It will also help you prioritize what is most important.

 Peter Drucker, a leader in the development of management in education stated, “Unless commitment is made, there are only promises and hopes; but no plans.”
 Drucker was a believer in the power of ‘purpose’.
 Your business plan helps you identify and be clear about your purpose.

-Here are steps to write a traditional business plan.
+Below are the steps to write a traditional business plan.
 There are smaller versions to help you get started, but we will discuss what you need to write a thorough plan.

-- Discuss your future plans of the company.
+- Discuss your plans for the company.
 Where do you see your business growing and evolving?
 Write a small paragraph on your business plan to discuss your future plans.
-You may not know all the details for growth, but just where you would like to be in the future.
+You may not know all the details for growth but describe where you would like to be in the future.

 - Identify your principal members of the company.
 You should state their names and titles in this section.